max0x7ba/atomic_queue/README.md

 One thread posts an integer to another thread through one queue and waits for a reply from another queue (2 queues in total).
 The benchmarks measures the total time of 100,000 ping-pongs, best of 10 runs.
 Contention is minimal here (1-producer-1-consumer, 1 element in the queue) to be able to achieve and measure the lowest latency.
 Reports the average round-trip time.

 # Contributing
-The project uses `.editorconfig` and `.clang-format` to automate formatting.
-Pull requests are expected to be formatted using these settings.
+Contributions are more than welcome. `.editorconfig` and `.clang-format` can be used to automatically match code formatting.

 ---